NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 **Docker Image**

-To successfully containerize an application, you need to make a Dockerfile.
-The Dockerfile contains all the commands for building a Docker image.
-Images are essentially  blueprints for creating the docker container.
-The Docker image has everything you need for building the application: The code, runtime, environment variables and configuration files.
-The images enable an application to run in a variety of environments consistently because the image encapsulates everything the software needs to operate.
+Creating a Docker image is a fundamental step in containerizing an application, and it all begins with crafting a Dockerfile.
+This file contains the essential instructions for building a Docker image, serving as a blueprint for constructing a Docker container.
+Think of Docker images as comprehensive packages – they include the application's code, runtime, environment variables, and configuration files.
+By encapsulating everything the software needs to operate, Docker images provide a consistent environment for applications to run across various systems.

-When running an image it becomes a Docker container.
-In summary we can say that Docker images are the building blocks of Docker containers.
-They package the application and its environment into a neat, portable unit, making it easy to share, distribute, and deploy applications across different systems and platforms.
+When an image is executed, it transforms into a Docker container.
+In essence, Docker images serve as the foundational elements of Docker containers, packaging applications and their environments into portable units.
+This portability facilitates easy sharing, distribution, and deployment of applications across diverse systems and platforms.
+Now, let's delve into the process of crafting a Dockerfile, the key to shaping these powerful Docker images.

 How to start using docker and make an image into a container will be described and displayed with pictures in this case study